MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-B-Hearing-Proceedings/subjectgroup-ECFRcdcca65aaf22634-The-Discovery-Preservation-Evidence/section-1.311.md

 ##### § 1.311 General. #####

-Link to an amendment published at 85 FR 63180, Oct.
-6, 2020.

 Sections 1.311 through 1.325 provide for taking the deposition of any person (including a party), for interrogatories to parties, and for orders to parties relating to the production of documents and things and for entry upon real property.
-These procedures may be used for the discovery of relevant facts, for the production and preservation of evidence for use at the hearing, or for both purposes.
+These procedures may be used for the discovery of relevant facts, for the production and preservation of evidence for use in a hearing proceeding, or for both purposes.

-(a) *Applicability.* For purposes of discovery, these proecdures may be used in any case of adjudication (as defined in the Administrative Procedure Act) which has been designated for hearing.
+(a) *Applicability.* For purposes of discovery, these procedures may be used in any case of adjudication (as defined in the Administrative Procedure Act) which has been designated for hearing.
 For the preservation of evidence, they may be used in any case which has been designated for hearing and is conducted under the provisions of this subpart (see § 1.201).

 (b) *Scope of examination.* Persons and parties may be examined regarding any matter, not privileged, which is relevant to the hearing issues, including the existence, description, nature, custody, condition and location of any books, documents, or other tangible things and the identity and location of persons having knowledge of relevant facts.
 It is not ground for objection to use of these procedures that the testimony will be inadmissible at the hearing if the testimony sought appears reasonably calculated to lead to the discovery of admissible evidence.
 The use of these procedures against the Commission is subject to the following additional limitations: